musale/musale-dev/content/thoughts/best-of-decade.md

 ## Personal Moments

 - Getting to study Mathematics and Computer Science.
 I loved programming and there was a slight chance of me missing out to study CS.
 When I was actually confirmed, I was overjoyed.
-- Attending my girlfriend's masters graduation.
+- Attending my ex-girlfriend's masters graduation.
 She'd gone through a lot to finally get to graduate and it make me very happy to finally get to the end of it.
 - Getting my first paid job as a programmer.
 I teared because someone took a chance on me and right now, thanks to him, I am what I am.
 - Finishing 4th in a global challenge.
 And I got paid a lot of chums too :grin:
 - Seeing my family graduate; my sisters, my mother, my uncle (now a Dr. ).
 These moments made me feel very proud of them.

 ## Favorite People

-- My girlfriend.
-I love her.
-She makes me happy.
-She's my escape.
-Some people come into your life and they make you live it to the fullest.
-She's introduced me to very many things that I didn't like at first but ended up loving and seeing or doing to an extent that I miss her a lot if she's not there.
-To a decade of love, adventure and growth.
+- My siblings.
+I love them.
+They understand me and they are always ready to accomodate each of us with our different desires.
+To a decade of growth, love and laughs.
 - My boys.
 Ah, these 3 gentlemen ~~Sharkdu lol~~ have always been there for me.
 I know I can depend on them and that makes me very glad to have them in my life.
 To a decade of joy, laughs and love.
 Also, my friends ~~Nice Humans~~, I :heart: you all.
-- My siblings.
-I love them.
-They understand me and they are always ready to accomodate each of us with our different desires.
-To a decade of growth, love and laughs.
+- My ex-girlfriend.
+I love her.
+She made me happy.
+She was my escape.
+Some people come into your life and they make you live it to the fullest.
+She introduced me to very many things that I didn't like at first but ended up loving and seeing or doing to an extent that I missed her a lot if she's not there.
+To a decade of love, adventure and growth.
 - My aunt who has always been there for me in this city and out.
 I love you aunty Bri.
 - My parents.
 Especially my mum.
 Inspirational.
 Live long mom.